 But don’t just show up…pray!
 Consciously join in the Church’s prayer for the couple at this solemn moment.

 Of course, guests don’t come empty-handed.
-With on-line registries, a place setting of china or flatware can be dispatched in a matter of minutes.
-Why not consider a gift that reflects the spiritual dimension of marriage?
+With online registries, a place setting of china or flatware can be dispatched in a matter of minutes.
+Why not also consider a gift that reflects the spiritual dimension of marriage?
 Possibilities include:

 - A Bible, perhaps with a stand so that it can be displayed in the home

-- A tasteful piece of religious art, such as a Crucifix or an icon of the marriage feast at Cana
+- A tasteful piece of religious art, such as a Crucifix or an icon of the wedding feast at Cana

 - A passage from one of the wedding readings, mounted, framed and with the wedding date

 - A copy of Household Blessings and Prayers or a book about the spirituality of Christian marriage.
 See Book Reviews for suggestions.

 - A gift certificate to a religious goods store near the couple’s home